-Cornell Plexi Seven is like a Romany but in a Marshall version, 10″ and switchable wattage from 7W to 4W to 1/4W you can get serious Jimi tone in your bedroom!
+Cornell Plexi Seven is like a Romany but a Marshall version.
+10″ speaker and switchable wattage from 7W to 4W to 1/4W you can get serious Jimi tone in your bedroom!

-Should you want to gig it then Cornell Plexi 18/20 might be the one for you.
-2 10″ speakers, switch from 20 to 18W to 5W depending on gig.
+Should you want to gig it, then Cornell Plexi 18/20 might be the one for you.
+2 10″ speakers, switch from 20 to 18W to 5W depending on the gig.